onc-healthit/lantern-back-end/capabilityquerier/README.md

 ### Using Docker-Compose

 The capability querier has been added to the application docker-compose file.
-See the [top-level README](../README.md) for how to run docker-compose.
+See the [top-level README](../README.md) for how to run docker compose.

 ### Using the Individual Docker Container